mravanelli/pytorch-kaldi/README.md

 3. Write a PyTorch class implementing your model.
  Open the library *neural_networks.py* and look at some of the models already implemented.
 For simplicity, you can start taking a look into the class MLP.
 The classes have two mandatory methods: **init** and **forward**.
 The first one is used to initialize the architecture, the second specifies the list of computations to do.
-The method *init* takes in input two variables that are automatically computed within the *run_nn.py* script.  **inp_dim** is simply the dimensionality of the neural network input, while **options** is a dictionary containing all the parameters specified into the section *architecture* of the configuration file.
+The method *init* takes in input two variables that are automatically computed within the *run_nn* function.  **inp_dim** is simply the dimensionality of the neural network input, while **options** is a dictionary containing all the parameters specified into the section *architecture* of the configuration file.
 For instance, you can access to the DNN activations of the various layers  in this way:
 ```options['dnn_lay'].split(',')```.
 As you might see from the MLP class, the initialization method defines and initializes all the parameters of the neural network.
 The forward method takes in input a tensor **x** (i.e., the input data) and outputs another vector containing x.